The following comprehensive list of study skills for elementary students will help your learners soar academically.

 These habits will help to improve their work.

 Skimming is looking over a text quickly to get the gist of what it’s all about.

 Scanning means you’re looking for a particular piece of information within a text.

-In a restaurant, we skim/scan the menu.
+In a restaurant, you skim/scan the menu.

-You’ll skim to see the average price of tickets.
+When booking airline tickets, you skim to see the average price of tickets.

-You’ll scan or skim the message to see who’s calling and/or what they want.
+Upon hearing a sound signal on your phone, you scan or skim the message to see who’s calling and/or what they want.

-If you decide to teach only a handful of study skills for elementary students, make skimming/scanning one of them!
+If you decide to teach only a handful of study skills for elementary students, make skimming/scanning one of them.